tommyshado/course-catalog/course-cost/readme.md

 * Ensure that courses get different prices across discount windows
 * Ensure different courses has different prices
 * Ensure that invalid course codes are handled correctly
+* Ensure that invalid dates returns a status of: `Invalid day`

 ## Function details